June 5, 2019

-The Treasury Department and IRS recently proposed regulations that would make it more difficult for taxpayers to circumvent the new $10,000 cap on deductions for state and local taxes (SALT).
+The Treasury Department and IRS are expected to finalize regulations in the coming days that would make it more difficult for taxpayers to circumvent the new $10,000 cap on deductions for state and local taxes (SALT).
 The department crafted the regulations in response to large charitable donation tax credits enacted in Connecticut, New Jersey, New York and Oregon, but the rules also will extend to private school tax credits that have been abused as profitable tax shelters for many years.
-A 45-day comment period is scheduled to end on Oct.
-11.

 The tax credits that inspired these regulations allow taxpayers to make so-called “charitable donations” in lieu of paying state or local taxes.
 This relabeling is hugely beneficial to taxpayers on their federal returns since the cap on state and local tax deductions (a flat $10,000) is much lower than the cap on charitable giving deductions (60 percent of income).
 Put another way, the new federal law treats philanthropists much more generously than state and local taxpayers, and so the latter are predictably scrambling to look more like the former.

 The IRS was correct to propose an even-handed rule that impacts not just the newest tax credits enacted in states like New York, but also existing credits for people who donate to fund vouchers that encourage families to send their children to private and religious K-12 schools.
-Already this year, private school “donors” in Arizona and Alabama have leapt at the chance to turn a profit by claiming state tax credits and federal charitable deductions that are larger than the amounts they donate.
-And national groups promoting private schools, such as the American Federation for Children, are urging the IRS to add a carveout to the regulations so that their particular tax shelter can remain intact.
+Private school “donors” in states such as Arizona and Alabama have leapt at the chance to turn a profit by claiming state tax credits and federal charitable deductions that are larger than the amounts they donate.
+And national groups promoting private schools, such as the American Federation for Children, urged the IRS to add a carveout to the regulations so that their particular tax shelter can remain intact.

 Below are resources on the issue: